 Frequently Asked Questions: Popularity

 This page contains FAQs concerning the popularity of Alan Ayckbourn's plays.
-If there is a question not listed here which you feel should be listed, please contact the website via the Contact Us page.
+If there is a question not listed here which you feel should be listed, please contact the website via the Contact Us page.1) Alan Ayckbourn is often quoted as being the second most performed playwright after Shakespeare.
+Is this true and where did it originate?

 2) It is frequently quoted that an Ayckbourn play is being performed somewhere every day of the year.
 Is this possible?